Gough Square Chambers pupil barrister recruitment

 Personally, we can’t think of a better way to describe the work that tenants at Gough Square are getting up to.
 Whilst appearances in appellate courts are a regular occurrence, prospective pupils will be interested to hear about the sets work on BA Cityflyer Limited v Lipton, a Supreme Court case on air passenger rights and post-brexit application of EU law.
 Demonstrating the range of chambers’ work, juniors have also represented both sides of a dispute in the First-Tier Tribunal (General Regulatory Chamber) over whether honey can be marketed as “raw” within the Honey (England) Regulations 2015.
 How interesting!

 It’s not all work here though, tenants do have a (very enjoyable looking) life too: “There are always impromptu trips to the pub or out for lunch.
 Members go for runs together and practice yoga.
 Personal life events are frequently celebrated with the whole of chambers often invited to wedding celebrations and birthday parties.”
-One senior member adds, “meeting colleagues in a social environment is a key feature of chamber’s life.
+One senior member adds, “meeting colleagues in a social environment is a key feature of chambers’ life.
 It helps forge bonds with colleagues who, because of the nature of the bar, are not always in chambers”.
 We even hear rumours of annual trips within chambers, including an annual conference in Puglia, which is said to “provide the perfect opportunity to socialise and learn from each other.”

 Not all of the fun happens in chambers though.
 “Members are encouraged to have a life out of work and the clerks are always keen to facilitate life outside of work where possible” chimes one insider, another noting that the “clerks are always willing to assist to help achieve a work-life balance.
 Members of chambers are all aware of the need to maintain a work-life balance and none place pressure on others to work excessively.”
 When asked about their own balancing act, one junior did admit feeling a lack of “any active promotion of the ‘life’ part of the equation”, before confirming that “members are receptive to people taking time away from work when they need to and for whatever reason”, with time away from court or papers “never an issue”.
 What’s more, one insider spills that they have “not experienced any question or judgment when taking short or long periods away from work.
 There are no complaints about members being too busy or not busy enough.
 There are no complaints about members being unavailable because they are not working.”
 Sounds pretty good to us.

-To strike this balance, however, rookies will need to drag themselves away from the chambers..
+To strike this balance, however, rookies will need to drag themselves away from the chambers.
 One junior notes how the set’s HQ “shares Gough Square’s charm and refinement”.
 Others rave about the “beautiful red brick building”, and the recent renovations — which have “significantly improved the work environment and the facilities for colleagues and clients” (with more to come).
 Situated in historic Gough Square, the home of Dr Johnson, famous 18th century poet, playwright, essayist, moralist, literary critic, sermonist, biographer, editor, and lexicographer, “chambers is a small building but tastefully maintained and decorated to a high standard.
 The facade of chambers is imposing and in keeping with the area.”

 As for the tech and IT offering at the set, juniors again have nothing to complain about.
 We’ve had reports of chambers being “responsive and helpful”, with the online libraries described as “very useful” and “very user-friendly”.
 Word on the street is that the set has also “recently switched to a top provider”, exciting stuff.

 For those roused to throw their hat into the ring for the coveted single pupillage spot, you can find the set on Pupillage Gateway.
 Applications consist of two rounds of interviews in front of a diverse panel of members, with candidates typically encountering up to eight members across the two panels.
 These interviews, and the paper application stage, assess candidates on six criteria: Intellectual Ability, Advocacy, Analytical ability, Interpersonal skills and temperament, Initiative, and Interest in and suitability for consumer and regulatory law.
+“Every pupil who has started in Chambers over the last 15 years has gone on to become a tenant”, the set says.
+If you want to dip a toe in the water, Gough Square juniors and silks also host monthly webinars, which are aimed both at professionals and prospective pupils.

 During pupillage, the lucky recruit will have an initial induction and informal reception followed by monthly reviews during the non-practising six.
 This will be complemented by meetings with the head of pupillage.
 Prior to launching into practice, the rookie will undertake a formal oral advocacy assessment in chambers and will then continue to have regular reviews during their practice period with their supervisor, head of pupillage, and the senior clerk.